 Therefor, engineers in the community are aware of their products and services during the engineering and designing of new technologies.

 Another big reason is to perform employer branding.
-Because of the community’s unique demographics, it is very interesting to have visibility for their brand to attract potential talent.
+Because of the community’s unique demographics, it is very interesting to have visibility for a brand to attract potential talent.

 So far we’ve been sharing sponsored articles together with companies, and new exciting products are on the way.

-Coming Month, we’ll launch our “2019 Autonomous Vehicle Guide“; a +5000 word informative report that describes the key technologies that enable autonomous driving.
+This Month, we’ll launch our “2020 Autonomous Vehicle Guide“; an elaborate report that describes the key technologies that enable autonomous driving.
 The guide explains the need for each specific technology, their functioning, and key developments in the field.

 Furthermore, a new Podcast series, next to our currrent one is on its way.
 The new Podcast is a collaboration with the Massachusetts Institute of Technology, where we’ll be talking to the brightest minds on their campus.

 Currently, we’re establishing more relationships with innovative companies, and together developing a powerful platform that enables them to build strong relationships with some of the most innovative people in the industry.

 We’re working very hands on with them to explore new concepts, and are creating new ways to bring value to the community and position the companies in a way that inspires potential new clients to work with them.

 If you believe your company should be involved marketing program, get in touch.